-MCSP is a vital contributor to the global movement to end preventable newborn, child and maternal deaths.
+MCSP is a vital contributor to the global movement to prevent newborn, child and maternal deaths.
 The Program used USAID’s definition of innovation, which includes both product and process innovations:

 “Novel business or organizational models, operational or production processes, or products or services that lead to substantial improvements in executing against development challenges.
 Innovations are not limited to products, drugs, or diagnostics, but could also include a novel approach or application of a technology, service or intervention.”

-MCSP is building on work begun under USAID’s predecessor Maternal and Child Health Integrated Program to continue supporting expansion of the evidence base for innovative approaches, and facilitating locally-owned and context-sensitive adaptation of these life-saving innovations.
+MCSP is building on work started under USAID’s predecessor Maternal and Child Health Integrated Program (MCHIP) to continue supporting expansion of the evidence base for innovative approaches, and facilitating locally-owned and context-sensitive adaptation of these life-saving innovations.

 The Program is currently focused on implementation of six priority innovations:

-- Uterine Balloon Tamponade: In settings without timely access to high-quality comprehensive emergency obstetric and newborn care, the uterine balloon tamponade can be lifesaving when other interventions fail to stop postpartum hemorrhage.
+- Uterine Balloon Tamponade: In settings without timely access to high-quality comprehensive emergency obstetric and newborn care, the uterine balloon tamponade can be lifesaving when other interventions fail to stop postpartum hemorrhage (PPH).

 - Bubble Continuous Positive Airway Pressure: This strategy provides low-income countries with a simple, low-cost method of reducing the 20-38% percent of neonatal deaths due to respiratory failure.